 The next step for me to earn the PMP® credential is to prepare for the exam.
 I’ve researched several options and I found a course that is thorough, flexible enough to fit into my schedule, and relevant to my position.
 Here is a link to more information on the training program I’m interested in: PMP Exam Prep with The Persimmon Group.

-- Five days (35 hours) of in-person exam prep instruction
+- 35 hours of live exam prep instruction

-- A hard copy of PMI’s PMBOK® Guide- Sixth Edition
+- A hard copy of the most recent PMI PMBOK® Guide

 - 90-day subscription to PMTraining™ Exam Prep Software